TobiasVosk/ERC1155-marketplace/README.md

 # Deploy a new instance:

-1) Change the ROPSTEN_PRIVATE_KEY variable on hardhat.config.js with your own private key
+1) Change the ROPSTEN_PRIVATE_KEY variable on hardhat.config.js with your own private key or use the one provided
 2) Get ropsten ethereum from https://faucet.dimensions.network/
 3) Run command: npx hardhat run scripts/deploy.js --network ropsten